ArmandSarkezians/CSCC24E6/README.md

 Overloading arithmetic operators in Python is easy, and I'm sure none of you will have any trouble with it. =)

-### The rest
+### Other Functions

-Now that we have looked into addition and subtraction in detail, instead of repeating the same time 50 times, I will list the special functions needed for overloading arithmetic operators in Python.
-Some of the functions may require a little clarification, which I will try to provide.
-In any case, if you are confused to need extra information, please look to the [Python Official Documentation](https://docs.python.org/3/reference/datamodel.html#special-method-names) for more information.
+Now that we have looked into addition and subtraction in detail, instead of repeating the same thing 50 times, I will list the special functions needed for overloading arithmetic operators in Python.
+Some of the functions may require a little clarification, which I will try to provide in a small blerb at the bottom of the list.
+In any case, if you are confused or need extra information, please look to the [Python Official Documentation](https://docs.python.org/3/reference/datamodel.html#special-method-names) for more information.

 Additional special functions: